vectordotdev/vector/rfcs/2020-04-15-wasm-foreign-modules.md

 We also noted that the existing `lua` v1 transform was quite simple.
 While this makes for nice usability, it means things like on-start initializations aren't possible.
-In [v2](https://github.com/timberio/vector/pull/2000) `lua` has learnt many new tricks, and this WASM support aims to match them.
+In [v2](https://github.com/timberio/vector/pull/2000) `lua` has learnt many new tricks, and this WASM support shall match them.

 We also noted the capabilities and speed of WASM (particularly WASI) mean we could eventually support things like sockets and files.

-Indeed, it is possible we will be able to let Vector build and run Lua code as a wasm module in the future.
+Indeed, it is possible we will be able to let Vector build and run Lua code as a WASM module in the future.

 ## Guide-level Proposal

 Vector contains a WebAssembly (WASM) engine which allows you to write custom functionality for Vector.
-You might already be familiar with the [Javascript](https://github.com/timberio/vector/pull/721) or [Lua](https://vector.dev/docs/reference/transforms/lua/) transforms, WebAssembly is a bit different than that.
+You might already be familiar with the [Lua](https://vector.dev/docs/reference/transforms/lua/) transform, WebAssembly is a bit different.

 While it enables more functionality and possibly better speeds, it also introduces complication to your system.
+You'll need to learn a bit about Foreign Function Interfaces (FFI), a bit about memory management, and build your WASM artifact.
+Don't worry: We'll walk you through it.

+It's a new frontier, and you've got a friend in Vector.

 ### When to build your own module

-Using the WASM engine you can write your own sources, transforms, sinks, codecs in any language that compiles down to a `.wasm` or `.wat` file.
+Using the WASM engine you can write your own transforms, sinks, codecs in any language that compiles down to a `.wasm` or `.wat` file.
 Vector can then compile this file down to an optimized, platform specific module which it can use.
 This allows Vector to work with internal or uncommon protocols or services, support new language transforms, or just write a special transform to do *exactly* what you want.
 With the WASM engine, Vector puts you in command.